harsimran344-yay/SafeShift-WorkforceDashboard/README.md

 # SafeShift – Workforce Safety & Scheduling Dashboard

-Full-featured front-end Vue 3 application.
+A functional Vue 3 application with working shift and team management.